sisterai/estate-assistant-system/README.md

 ## GitHub Actions

 GitHub Actions is used for continuous integration and deployment (CI/CD) of the application.
-It automatically runs tests, builds the Docker images, and deploys the application to Vercel or AWS whenever changes are pushed to the main branch.
+It automatically runs tests, builds the Docker images, and deploys the application to Vercel or AWS whenever changes are pushed to the main branch or when pull requests are created.

 To view the GitHub Actions workflow, go to the [Actions tab](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/actions) of this repository.
 You can see the status of the latest runs, view logs, and check for any errors.